- Health/Physical Education

 The Social Studies curriculum at BHHS is designed to help students develop and improve the skills that will be necessary in order for them to compete in an increasingly global society.
 The faculty members are skilled and experienced in their respective fields making them highly qualified to help students develop their critical thinking and problem solving skills.

 The curriculum is designed so that students will have the opportunity to gear their course selection in the way that best suits their educational needs.
 Advanced Placement courses are offered in each of the major fields, as well as elective courses that appeal to student interests.
 Along with the traditional curriculum, the department also sponsors a number of clubs and organizations that promote community service, leadership, and cultural awareness.

 Students have the opportunity to enroll in one or more of the language sequences offered: American Sign Language, Chinese, French, German, and Spanish.
-English Language Learners are also served through ESL (English as a Second Language) courses.
+Multilingual learners are also served through ELD (English Language Development) courses.
 In all of these classes students acquire knowledge and develop the skills listed in the National Standards for Foreign Language Education: Communication, Cultures, Connections, Comparison and Communities.

 Skill development occurs in the four language skills of listening, speaking, reading and writing.
 But learning a language involves much more than linguistic skills.
 Foreign language learning contributes to the overall intellectual, social, creative and aesthetic development of our students by introducing them to the ways in which other groups of people view the world and function in it, and by learning how they express themselves.
 With extended study, practice and experience, our students learn how to communicate with people who live in other cultures throughout the world.